pwlpnv/Prompter/README.md

 Prompter is a batch prompt processing system that sends user-submitted prompts to a local LLM (Ollama) and stores the responses.
-It consists of a React frontend, an ASP.NET Core API, a background worker, PostgreSQL, and Ollama.
+It consists of a React frontend, an ASP.NET Core API, a worker with MassTransit consumers, RabbitMQ, PostgreSQL, and Ollama.

 ## Quick Start (Docker Compose)